 Cursor Diff Too Large to Review

-One Composer turn drops a 30-file / 2000-line diff into the apply preview.
+One Composer turn drops a 30-file, 2000-line diff into the review pane.
 Red and green everywhere; you scroll for two minutes and still can’t separate the core change from the “while I was here” cleanups.
-Tests pass and you still don’t trust it — because nobody can responsibly review 2000 lines of AI edits.
-The cause isn’t the model misbehaving; it’s a too-wide prompt plus Composer’s default to do it all in one shot.
+Tests pass and you still don’t trust it, because nobody can responsibly review 2000 lines of AI edits in one sitting.
+The cause usually isn’t the model misbehaving.
+It’s a too-wide prompt plus Composer’s default to do everything in one shot.

 Stopping the bleed isn’t reviewing harder.
 It’s rejecting and asking for a split.